CodingExplored/reactJS-SortableTable/README.md

 ## Props

+The `SortableTable` component supports the following props:

 - `data` (Array): An array of objects where each object represents a row in the table.
 - `columns` (Array): An array of objects where each object contains the `key` and `name` of a column.
+- `rowsPerPage` (Number, optional): The number of rows to display per page.
+Defaults to 10.

 ## License